ac2ofx/ac2ofx/README.md

 ## Desktop version

 ### Prerequisite for Desktop version
 You will need Java installed on your machine.
+(Don't want to install Java separatedly?
+See (Alternate method using an installer)[#alternate-method-using-an-installer] below).
 * AdoptOpenJDK.net: [https://adoptopenjdk.net/](https://adoptopenjdk.net/)

 ### Download Desktop version